-Recycling Brisbane 2020 ♲: Innovations In Recycling For Your Business
+Recycling Brisbane 2023 ♲ – Innovations In Recycling For Your Business

-Recycling Brisbane: diverting waste and commodities from landfill is a very worthy aim for any business – generally recycling can save your business money (if done smartly) and also – it is great for the environment!
+Recycling Brisbane: Diverting waste and commodities from landfill is a very worthy aim for any business.
+Generally, recycling can save your business money – if done smartly.
+And of course, it is great for the environment!

-You would be surprised how much being a green and environmentally aware company can help your actual business profits in 2020!
+At Waster, we encourage small and medium businesses to use their environmental credentials to promote their business.
+You would be surprised how much being a green and environmentally aware company can help your actual business profits in 2023!

 A little bit about Waster and how we can help your business with recycling services

-We are unlike other waste or recycling companies as we really focus on recycling and enable even the smallest business access all the recycling services in the Brisbane market.
+We are unlike other waste or recycling companies as we really focus on recycling and enable even the smallest business to access all the recycling services in the Brisbane market.

 Check out our prices and services online today:

-Recycling Brisbane – new international innovations that will benefit Brisbane recycling rates for plastic
+Recycling Brisbane: new international innovations that will benefit Brisbane recycling rates for plastic

-The Guardian describes a US based business called Agylix that is finding a solution for this issue.
+The Guardian describes a US-based business called Agylix that is finding a solution for this issue.
 We quote from the article below:

 “Founded in 2006, Agylix’s technology breaks the polymer down to molecules, which it sells in liquid form to refiners that will bind the molecules to form polystyrene, according to CEO Ross Patten.
 Agylix’s technology can go further and convert polystyrene back to crude oil.”

-Recycle Brisbane: we all like to hear about good news when it comes to waste collections and recycling services.
+We all like to hear about good news when it comes to waste collections and recycling services.

-Of course, there has been some bad news in the press recently – such as the transporting of large amounts of waste from interstate for disposal in Queensland landfills – this was covered on the ABC tv expose recently.
+Of course, there has been some bad news in the press recently such as the transporting of large amounts of waste from interstate for disposal in Queensland landfills.
+This was covered on the ABC tv expose recently.

 We are glad to see the recent announcement of a ban on plastic bags in Queensland and the setting up of a recycling fund.